 Becoming a Volunteer Tutor

 Should I be a tutor?
 What’s involved?
-Email firstname.lastname@example.org or call (828) 254-3442 x 204 to learn more and sign up for an upcoming orientation.
-Click here to read more about the tutor training.
+Email firstname.lastname@example.org or call (828) 254-3442 x 204.
+Sing up online to participate in an online volunteer orientation meeting.
+Here you can see the dates of the upcoming ESOL tutor training.

 Referring a Student

-The Literacy Council maintains a waiting list for ESOL students.
-Click here to learn more and contact Erin at email@example.com or 828-254-3442 x201 to refer an adult in need of English language tutoring.
+Literacy Together maintains a waiting list for ESOL students.
+Click here to learn more and contact Erin at email@example.com or 828-254-3442 x201 to refer an adult needing English language tutoring.